ece4078dev/ECE4078_Lab_2025/Week05-06/M2_marking.md

   <img src="Screenshots/bounding_box_bad_4.png" alt="Wrong bounding box 4" width="150"/>
 </p>

-#### Optional Submission
+#### Dispute Resolution
-You may save the visualised output images from your detector run and submit them along with your code.
-This allows the teaching team to verify your results afterwards if there are any questions or discrepancies during marking.
+All object detection results will be checked and marked during the lab.
+If you believe there is an issue with how your detections are assessed, you must raise it **on the spot** with the teaching staff.
+Disputes will not be reviewed afterwards, so make sure to clarify any concerns during your lab session.

 ~~~
 detector_score = 3 x NumberOfCorrectPredictions